goalie-jay/cathode/README.md

 *	Keywords and operators are lowercase
 *	Standard library functions are PascalCase, with an optional lowercase single-character prefix to indicate the specialty of the function
 *	Variables are recommended to be PascalCase or camelCase
+*	Spaces on the inside (but not the outside) of parentheses are encouraged but not required, e.g.: PrintLn( Format ( "$0 are $1!", { "Format strings, "cool" } ) )

 ```
 namespace OurNamespace ; this is for determining the namespace for files designed to be imported.
 It is ignored in the main file

-import("conio") ; import is used like a function, but it is viewed as a keyword and is lowercase
+import( "conio" ) ; import is used like a function, but it is viewed as a keyword and is lowercase
-dim ourStruct = Struct() ; dim is a keyword for dimensioning variables
+dim ourStruct = Struct( ) ; dim is a keyword for dimensioning variables

-PrintLn(typeof(ourStruct)) ; outputs "struct". typeof is also a keyword used like a function
+PrintLn( typeof( ourStruct ) ) ; outputs "struct". typeof is also a keyword used like a function

 ```